Star-painted ceiling: Mithras

 Ceilings that featured stars found in the Roman Empire during the 2nd and 3rd centuries were frequently used as a way to illustrate Mithras.
 During this time, the deity's cloak was painted dark blue with gold stars painted on top, decorating the cloak.

 Christ

-In Christianity, stars have a long history as holy symbols.
+In Christianity, stars have a long history as sacred symbols.
 In churches, pentagrams, which are commonly used to represent stars, are painted on the ceilings of churches and cathedrals.
-Unlike stars which are painted solidly and have a variety of points, the pentagram is five-pointed and hollow in the centre.
-Art historian Alva William's states that these pentacles symbolise the five wounds of Christ and is a symbol thought to “ward off evil spirits”.
+Unlike stars which are painted solidly and have a variety of points, the pentagram is five-pointed with a hollow centre.
+Art historian Alva William's states that these pentacles symbolise the five wounds of Christ and is thought to “ward off evil spirits”.

 The Star of David

 The Star of David is a symbol used in Judaism and can be found painted on the ceilings of some synagogues.
 It is represented as a six-pointed hexagram and is associated with “Hebrew mysticism”.
 Ceilings that have the Star of David painted on the ceiling include the Sha'ar HaShamayim Synagogue (also known as the “Gate of Heaven Synagogue”).
 In the synagogue, a large Star of David has been painted on the ceiling with smaller stars surrounding it.